SalomePlatform/yacs/doc/operations.rst

 Import SALOME Supervisor graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This operation is intended for importing an XML files containing description of calculation schema and having logical structure adopted by existing SALOME 4 Supervisor module.
-The command **Import Schema --> SUPERV XML** is available from :ref:`file` or from the corresponding toolbar button on the :ref:`schema`.
+The command **Import Schema --> SUPERV XML** is available from :ref:`file`.
 On this command
 call a standard open file dialog box appears and lets user to select desirable SUPERV XML file.